jenniferjacobs/fireandlion/thinking/_posts/2017-08-29-producing-the-economy-with-the-ebw-case-study.md

 Our print and screen page designs are all written in Sass, which Jekyll turns into CSS.
 The biggest advantage of Sass is that it lets us design with variables and templates that we can change at any time, and see those changes echoed throughout the book.

-For instance, each of the capstone chapters in the CORE book have a dedicated colour, which is applied to all kinds of design features in those chapters.
-With Sass, can change those colours in one place.

-At one point during production, we had to change the page size.
+For instance, during production and after first page proofs, we had to change the page size.
 If we'd been laying out the book in InDesign, this would have been an impossibly huge task.
 With well-constructed Sass, we could plug in the new page size and have our design features automatically adjust accordingly: sidebar elements, boxes, figures, running heads, and more.

-Writing the Sass for the print edition – several thousands lines of code – was a major part of our work on this project, and several of the techniques we used deserve their own write-up.
+Writing the Sass for the print edition – several thousand lines of code – was a major part of our work on this project, and several of the techniques we used deserve their own write-up.
 The result is a system that does almost all of the work of a traditional typesetter automatically.

 ### Version control

 The bigger the book, the more important it is that everyone knows where the master version is, and what version they're working on.
-(Who hasn't received a email attachment named 'final final.docx'?)
+(Who hasn't received an email attachment named `final final.docx`?)
 It can also become important to look back through a project's history, or even roll back to earlier points in time.

-For version-control, we use Git, which is the most popular version-control system for software development.
+For version control, we use Git, which is the most popular version-control system for software development.
 This means we can store everything on GitHub, a major cloud-based host for Git-based projects like ours.

 Git lets any contributor work on their own copy of the book, and then submit changes to the master version for review by a managing editor.
 The master repository then keeps a history of every change that has ever been made to the book.
 At the time I wrote this, the CORE repository included over 3800 commits, each one a snapshot of the project at a point in time, with a label describing the changes made and who contributed them.